 Talent grasping and pulling the oviduct away from the cloaca.

 Talent removing the oviduct while cutting peritoneal tethers.
+TXT: Following this, remove and discard the remaining oviduct

-Using forceps, grasp the retroperitoneal kidney and sever the peritoneum at the base of kidney [1].
+Using forceps, grasp the retroperitoneal paired kidneys and sever the peritoneum at their base [1].
 Lift the kidney out of the cavity severing all peritoneal attachments [2].

 Talent cutting the peritoneum at the kidney base while grasping the kidney at the base.